Bochicchio3/QT_GUI_for_autonomous_navigation/README.md

  7. Static Interface and Text
  ```
- //DRAW THE INTERFACE INFORMATION: CURRENT WAYPOINT AND CURRENT POSITION
+ //DRAW THE INTERFACE INFORMATION: CURRENT WAYPOINT AND CURRENT POSITION.
+ //THE INTERFACE IS DRAWN IN THE DOWN-LEFT AND DOWN-RIGHT POSITION, UNDER THE BOUNDING BOX

   painter.setFont(QFont("Arial", 20/2));
   QRect rectangle1 = QRect(700/2, 1610/2, 400/2, 400/2);